 What Does 2 Stage Vacuum Pump Mean?

-Both 1 and 2 stage pumps use one stage to create the vacuum.
-What separates the two types is the second stage of the two stage, which establishes a secondary vacuum resulting in a stronger draw and overall tighter suction.
+Both 1 and 2-stage pumps use one stage to create the vacuum.
+What separates the two types is the second stage of the two-stage, which establishes a secondary vacuum resulting in a stronger draw and overall tighter suction.
 A more sealed vacuum will leave you with a cleaner system, but having a 2 stage can come with a hefty price tag.

 Do You Need a Single-Stage or Two-Stage Vacuum Pump?

 Both a single-stage and a two-stage pump will effectively remove moisture and contaminants from your system.
-A two-stage vacuum pump tends to make less noise and provide a faster evacuation and cleaner overall process.
+A two-stage vacuum pump tends to make less noise and provides a faster evacuation and cleaner overall process.

 Don’t forget that because two-stage pumps will provide a higher quality service, they are more costly than a single-stage pump.
 A single-stage vacuum pump is more than sufficient for residential use, while a two-stage tends to be better for commercial use.